sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Learning_Materials/long_form/README.md

-This section contains a list of longer form materials, such as books, papers and long articles.
+This section contains a list of short form materials, such as blogs, articles and videos.
-Each entry is accompanied by a short description of what the resource contains and why it could be of use to you.
+Each entry goes with a short description of what the resource contains and why you might find it useful.

 > [!NOTE]
-> Content will be added occationally, and the format of this listing is likely to change in the future.
+> Content will be added occasionally, and the format of this listing will likely change in the future.

 ## Books && Long-form publications